 Matthew J. Kessler-Vaughn

-Executive Vice President Operations
+Executive Vice President and Chief Operating Officer

-Lisa serves as KIND’s Vice President of Regional Policy and Initiatives.
+Lisa serves as KIND’s Vice President, International Programs.
 Lisa was a co-editor and contributing author of Childhood, Migration, and Human Rights in Central and North America: Causes, Policies, Practices, and Challenges, a study on children affected by migration in Honduras, El Salvador, Guatemala, Mexico, and the United States, written in collaboration with organizations from each country and funded by the MacArthur Foundation.
 Previously, she was Managing Attorney at the Center for Gender & Refugee Studies (CGRS).
 Throughout her eight years at CGRS, Lisa worked to advance law and policy for immigrant women, children, and asylum seekers through impact litigation, national policy advocacy, and extensive training and mentoring of attorneys.
 Prior to CGRS, Lisa practiced child immigration and child welfare law at Legal Services for Children.
 She began her legal career as an Equal Justice Works Fellow at the Florida Immigrant Advocacy Center representing immigrant children before the Immigration Court and Board of Immigration Appeals.
 Lisa has trained and mentored attorneys across the country and has presented to federal judges, immigration judges, and asylum officers.
 She is a 2002 graduate of Berkeley Law, Order of the Coif, and a 1996 graduate of the University of Maryland, magna cum laude.

-Maria M. Odom is the Vice President for Legal Services at Kids in Need of Defense (KIND), where she leads a team of immigration legal experts advancing the representation of unaccompanied children in removal proceedings.
+Maria M. Odom is the Senior Vice President, Legal Programs at Kids in Need of Defense (KIND), where she leads a team of immigration legal experts advancing the representation of unaccompanied children in removal proceedings.
 In this role, Ms. Odom oversees the management of KIND’s 10 field offices, leading the development and implementation of legal services programming nationwide, including pro bono representation of over 5,000 unaccompanied migrant children per year as well as the provision of innovative legal trainings and technical assistance in immigration law and policy.
 Her department also delivers comprehensive social services programs to address the special needs of unaccompanied children.
 In the near past, Odom served as the DHS Citizenship and Immigration Services Ombudsman in the administration of President Barack Obama.
 In that role, she worked with community leaders and immigration professionals across the country to improve the quality of citizenship and immigration services delivered to the public.
 As Ombudsman, she reported to and testified before the U.S. Congress regarding systemic issues in our country’s immigration system.
 Odom is a nationally recognized legal and policy expert with a wide range of immigration experience in the private, government, and charitable sectors.
 She previously led the country’s largest network of charitable legal immigration programs as Executive Director of the Catholic Legal Immigration Network, Inc. (CLINIC).
 For a decade, she practiced immigration law in the southeast, leading a successful private practice in the areas of deportation defense, humanitarian protections, as well as business and family-based immigration.
 Early in her career, Odom served at the U.S. Department of Justice as Assistant District Counsel for the legacy Immigration and Naturalization Service and as a judicial law clerk at the Executive Office for Immigration Review.
 At DHS, Odom led the department’s human trafficking prevention, training, and public education efforts as Chair of the DHS Blue Campaign.
 She is a member of the Board of Directors of the Freedom Network, which works in coalition with service providers and survivor leaders to advance a rights-based approach to address human trafficking in the United States.
 Odom is a graduate of The Florida State University College of Criminology and the Mercer University Walter F. George School of Law.
 She currently lives in New York City.